Airbus and Boeing face new competition from China and Russia | DW | 17.01.2022

 "The Chinese airliner market alone has a volume enabling them to sell greater numbers, independently of the Airbus and Boeing jets flying in the country," said Buchholz.

 There is another advantage China has over Russia that could be decisive in turning the C919 into a success.
-To crank up aircraft assembly and build hundreds or even thousands of new planes to high quality standards will be a big challenge, acknowledged Buchholz.
+To crank up aircraft assembly and build hundreds or even thousands of new planes to high quality standards will be a big challenge, Buchholz said.

 "As the Chinese have more experience in the industrial manufacturing of higher numbers of aircraft than the Russians, they are more likely to become competitors of Airbus and Boeing," explained Lufthansa's former aircraft buyer.
 "And Western manufacturers contributed to that, as they, like Airbus, established their own final assembly lines in China.
 There the quality was at times better than that of Airbus jets manufactured in Hamburg."

-But currently the Chinese lag behind in getting their new jet in the air, despite their first test flight having been celebrated on May 5, 2017.
+But currently the Chinese lag behind in getting their new jet in the air, despite their first successful test flight on May 5, 2017.
 No less than six test aircraft are ready to perform the flight program necessary for certification.
-Still, by the end of last December, only 34 out of the necessary 276 test flights had been done.
+Still, by the end of last December, only 34 out of the necessary 276 test flights had been carried out.

 Edited by: Tim Rooks, Hardy Graupner